Japan Inc sounds alarm on consumer spending

 Now the retail sector is adapting to a return to more subdued household spending.

-"Some companies are starting to realise they've actually driven away some customers by raising retail prices," said Norio Miyagawa, senior economist at Mizuho Securities.
+"Some companies are starting to realize they've actually driven away some customers by raising retail prices," said Norio Miyagawa, senior economist at Mizuho Securities.

 "The government's initial growth strategy did not really expand the pie.
 Now the government is simply left trying to redistribute wealth."